gatsbyjs/gatsby/docs/contributing/docs-components.md

 ---

-## Writing content in Markdown
+## Writing content in markdown

 New docs and blog posts are added to the [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs/) folder inside the Gatsby repository.
 They are stored as `.md` (Markdown) or `.mdx` (MDX) files and can be written using Markdown, or using inline JSX thanks to MDX.
-Writing in Markdown will output tags that are styled according to [Gatsby's design guidelines](/guidelines/color/).
+Writing in Markdown will output tags that are styled according to Gatsby's design guidelines.

 You can read more about writing in Markdown in the [Markdown syntax guide](/docs/reference/markdown-syntax/).